aporeto-inc/gaia/doc/documentation.md

 ### UserAccessPolicy

-The enforcer policy controls user access.
+The enforcer policy that controls user access.

 #### Example